huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_member_v2.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an .
+    A Networking client is needed to create a V2 member resource.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new member.